Your children have requested an Oculus Quest 2 VR headset because all their friends are playing one and you want to know is VR safe for kids?

 Much like deciding when a child is old enough for a smartphone, there are some myths, some facts, and some risks about this topic.
 Let’s break down this controversial discussion of virtual reality and children.

-The official age of use from Oculus/Facebook is 13 years old….
+The official age of use from Oculus/Facebook/Meta is 13 years old….
 BUT this likely has to do with privacy and advertising to minors laws more than any other reason.
 Let us explore…

 If you have a look at this interview, with Brendan Iribe, the original CEO of Oculus;